- What is emotional invalidation

 They are uncomfortable dealing with feelings

-People sometimes dismiss someone’s feelings since they don’t know how to deal with them or are uncomfortable facing them.
+People sometimes dismiss others’ feelings because they don’t know how to deal with their own emotions if they come up.

 They disregard others’ feelings

-There are parents who lack empathy, whether it is for another adult or their own children.
+Some parents lack empathy, whether it is for another adult or their own children.

 Their own belief about having emotions

-Some parents, especially those who have sons, think that having or showing negative emotions are signs of weakness.
+Some parents, especially those with sons, think that having or showing negative emotions are signs of weakness.

 Their lack of emotional regulation